 Derivatives Risk: The use of derivatives may expose the Fund to additional risks that it would not be subject to if it invested directly in the securities underlying those derivatives.
 Risks associated with derivatives may include correlation risk, which is the risk that the derivative does not correlate well with the security, index, or currency to which it relates.
 Other risks include liquidity risk, which is the risk that the Fund may be unable to sell or close out the derivative due to an illiquid market, counterparty risk, which is the risk that the counterparty to a derivative instrument may be unwilling or unable to make required payments or otherwise meet its obligations, and leverage risk, which is the risk that a derivative could expose the Fund to magnified losses resulting from leverage.
 The use of derivatives for hedging purposes may result in losses that partially or completely offset gains in portfolio positions.
 Using derivatives can increase the volatility of the Fund's share price.
 For some derivatives, it is possible for the Fund to lose more than the amount invested in the derivative instrument.
 Derivatives may, for federal income tax purposes, affect the character of gain and loss realized by the Fund, accelerate recognition of income to the Fund, affect the holding periods for certain of the Fund's assets and defer recognition of certain of the Fund's losses.
 The Fund's ability to invest in derivatives may be restricted by certain provisions of the federal income tax laws relating to the Fund's qualification as a regulated investment company ("RIC").
-These additional risks could cause the Fund's ability to engage in derivative transactions.
+These additional risks could cause the Fund to experience losses to which it would otherwise not be subject.
+Regulatory changes in derivatives markets could impact the cost of or the Fund's ability to engage in derivative transactions.